clue/reactphp-zlib/README.md

 The DEFLATE compression algorithm returns what we refer to as "raw DEFLATE format".
 This raw DEFLATE format is commonly wrapped in container formats instead of being used directly:

+* PHP: `ZLIB_ENCODING_RAW` (PHP 5.4+ only)
 * PHP: `gzdeflate()` and `gzinflate()`
 * Wrapped in [GZIP format](#gzip-format)
 * Wrapped in [ZLIB format](#zlib-format)

-> Note: This format is not the confused with what some people call "deflate format" or "deflate encoding".
+> Note: This format is not to be confused with what some people call "deflate format" or "deflate encoding".
 These names are commonly used to refer to what we call [ZLIB format](#zlib-format).

 ### ZLIB format